Maximizing BitTorrent Speeds with uTorrent (Guide / Tutorial)

 - Port forwarding is important.
 After you click on "Run Tests", uTorrent will advise you of possible issues that could impact your download speed.
 If you have trouble running the test (e.g. receive results similar to "Results: Port is not open (you are still able to download)" or "Neither NAT-PMP nor UPnP is enabled.
 Please check your preferences.", it could be due to one or more of the following reasons:

 - Home Router

 If you are running a router (sometimes called wireless access point) at home, you will have to configure it to route all TCP / UDP BitTorrent traffic to port 55641 to your computer.
 If so, visit this page for a guide on how to port forward.
+Note, you do not need to download any software from them.
 Click the router you are using, then the model number in the next page and then the uTorrent application and follow instructions.
 When following the guide and the router asks for a range of ports to forward, simply specify 55641 to 55641 (remember to substitute it with the actual port number you are using).
 Take care not to download any software from the site as it is not required

 - Personal Firewall

 If you are running a firewall software such as Norton Internet Security, Norton 360, Kaspersky, Outpost Firewall, ZoneAlarm, etc, then configure your firewall such that uTorrent has access to port 55641.
 This is normally accomplished by starting up utorrent.
 The firewall should spring up an access alert.
 Simply select the option to "Always Allow" to allow the program to access the Internet.
 Messages such as "utorrent wants to act as a server" or "utorrent is attempting to listen for connections" must be allowed as well.
 In fact, if the program in question is utorrent, you should always check "Allow" no matter what request it is.

 uTorrent will automatically configure Windows Firewall for you so there is no action needed from you.